-CUT at 45 Park Lane is the European outpost of the CUT steakhouses created by legendary chef Wolfgang Puck.
-Just like at the original restaurant in Beverly Hills, the menu is a celebration of the best fish and meat, including Japanese wagyu.
-You can enjoy a breakfast steak or head down a more traditional route with eggs, pancakes and french toast, all in luxurious surroundings and whisper-quiet attentive service.
-If you head there for brunch, you can even order tempura onion rings to go with your scrambled eggs.
+CUT at 45 Park Lane is the European outpost of the steakhouses created by legendary chef Wolfgang Puck.
+Just as at his original restaurant in Beverly Hills, this Mayfair restaurant’s menu is a celebration of fish and meat, one conducted in luxurious surroundings and with attentive, whisper-quiet service.
+And no meat here enjoys quite as much fanfare as the Japanese wagyu.
+However, if you’re not quite feeling the whole breakfast-steak idea, you can go down a more traditional route with eggs, pancakes and french toast.
+At brunch, the tempura onion rings make an unexpectedly tasty addition to the scrambled eggs.

 Cafe, Restaurant, American, Dessert, $$$

 The Riding House Café is an affordable breakfast spot that keeps its customers trendy by exposing them to new music and great art exhibitions.
 The milkshakes, particularly the hard shakes, are why you go here, and the reason you keep going back.
 If you’re struggling to choose, go for the Racer shake: a combination of espresso, bananas, milk and chocolate liqueur.
 The creamy, comforting kedgeree – a traditional British-Indian dish of curried rice, smoked fish, boiled eggs, parsley and lemon juice – is superb as is the (not so) appetisingly named burger and eggs benedict hybrid, burgerdict.